 To create a SIGNL4 team to receive mobile alerts from SCOM, get started here.

 If you have SCOM already set up to send alerts via email you can just re-use what you’ve configured.
 Each SIGNL4 teams gets a dedicated email address.
-If not, simply follow these steps to prepare SCOM.
+If not, simply follow these steps to prepare SCOM for SIGNL4.

-In SCOM Operations Console open the Administration section from the button left.
-On the left menu find the notification section.
-You’ll have to create new records in that section which is described in detail below.
+In SCOM Operations Console, open the Administration section from the button left.
+On the left menu, find the notification section.
+You will have to create new records in that section which is described below in detail.

 - Create an E-mail Channel.